giayychan/screen-note-ai/README.md

 ## 📝 Feature Request

 We’re always looking to improve the app!
-If you have any ideas or suggestions for new features, feel free to open an issue on GitHub or submit a request:
+If you have any ideas or suggestions for new features, feel free to open an issue on GitHub or drop me a message:

 - **Submit Feature Request**: [Feature Request Link](https://github.com/Giayychan/screen-note-ai/issues)